-The ICMAB Communication & Outreach Office offers a range of services to effectively disseminate the knowledge generated at the Institute.
+The ICMAB Communication & Outreach Office offers a range of services to effectively disseminate the knowledge generated at the Institute and increase the public engagement of the society.
 Its goal is to maximise impact across all key stakeholder groups.
-Its actions are aimed at finding the most effective way to engage a range of audiences, from the internal community to industry and schools.
+Its actions are aimed at finding the most effective way to engage a wide range of audiences, from the internal community to industry and schools.
+The Communication & Outreach Officer is Anna May Masnou.

 Among its responsibilities are: